honeycombio/academy-instrumentation-nodejs/README.md

 ## Running the application

-To run this app, you can use GitPod or Codespaces.
-Note that Gitpod and Codespaces are free up to a certain number of hours per month.
+To run this app, you can use Codespaces.
+Note that Codespades is free up to a certain number of hours per month.

 Once you run the application, you can send traces to Honeycomb.
 Then you can practice improving the instrumentation for better observability.